There are so many reasons to be a sponsor of Cleveland Basketball, but the #1 reason is the kids!

 High School Needs: $10-12500 annually

 Each year, the high school program looks to outfit the players with new team shoes and travel gear as well as provide meals to the kids for away games.
 In addition, they host an end of year event and run summer programming not funded by the district.
 A common misconception is that they receive yearly gear & funding for events and Summer basketball, but they DO NOT!
-Fundraising is heavily needed to provide these things to the kids each season!
+The school district does not do this either and it is left upon the CHS coaching staff to find ways to replace old items and get new things as well.
+Fundraising is heavily needed to provide this to the kids each season!
 Our program helps in these fundraising efforts and needs more support to alleviate costs for the families.
 All 3 teams (Frosh, JV, & Varsity) are also in need of additional sets of jerseys to use repeatedly.
-There is a shortage in sizes and colors across the board.
+There is a shortage in sizes and colors across the board at the high school level, same as at the youth.